srush/MRF-LM/README.md

       --mult-rate       Dual decomposition subgradient decay rate. (double [=0.5]) --keep-deltas     Keep dual delta values to hot-start between training epochs. (bool [=0]) -?, --help        print this message

+There is a separate executable for testing the model after it is written.

+    usage: ./mrflm_test --model-name=string --valid=string [options] ...
+    options:
+      -o, --model-name      Output file to write model to. (string) -m, --model           Model to use, one of LM (LM low-rank parameters), LMFull (LM full-rank parameters), Tag (POS tagger). (string [=LM])
+          --valid           Validation moments file. (string)
+          --train           Training moments file. (string [=])
+          --embeddings      File to write word-embeddings to. (string [=]) --vocab           Word vocab file. (string [=])
+          --tag-features    Features for the tagging model. (string [=]) --tag-file        Tag test file. (string [=])
+          --tag-vocab       Tag vocab file. (string [=])
+      -c, --cores           Number of cores to use for OpenMP. (int [=20]) -?, --help            print this message

+## Training a Tagging Model

+The tagging model can be trained in a very similar way.
+We assume that the data is in the CoNLL parsing format and under the `tag_data` directory.
+To construct the moments run the following command

+    python MomentsTag.py tag_data/ptb.train.txt tag_data/ptb.valid.txt tag_data/ptb.test.txt tag

+Next run the main `mrflm` executable providing the moments, the tag features, and validation in data.

+    ./mrflm --train=tag_data/ptb.train.txt.tag.counts  --valid=tag_data/ptb.valid.txt.tag.counts --output=tag.model --model=Tag --tag-features=tag_data/ptb.train.txt.tag.features --valid-tag=tag_data/ptb.valid.txt.tag.words

+This command will train a tagging model, compute validation by running the Viterbi algorithm, and write the parameters out to `tag.model`.

 ## Advanced Usage